cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/03/27 Fixed typos and Hadoop version issue in Handbook
 * 2018/03/31 Created skeleton of project paper
 * 2018/03/31 Posted link to .csv to LaTex table generator
+* 2018/04/01 Removed Spark team and references to Spark from project paper, added brief writeup on Docker.